Redshift Drift fluctuations from N-body simulations: Simulation setup and derived power spectrum

 \subsection{Validation}

-We compute the matter power spectra at redshifts $z=0.5,\,1\,,2$ with the \texttt{Pylians3} library \footnote{\href{https://github.com/franciscovillaescusa/Pylians3}{github.com/franciscovillaescusa/Pylians3}} \citep[][]{2018ascl.soft11008V}, and test them against the linear and nonlinear (\texttt{halofit}) matter power spectra derived from \texttt{class}.
+We compute the matter power spectra at redshifts $z=0.5,\,1\,,2$ with the \texttt{Pylians3} library \footnote{\href{https://github.com/franciscovillaescusa/Pylians3}{github.com/franciscovillaescusa/Pylians3}}~\citep[][]{2018ascl.soft11008V}, and test them against the linear and nonlinear (\texttt{halofit}) matter power spectra derived from \texttt{class}.
 The simulation snapshots are read in HDF5 format, and we employ a triangular-shaped cloud mass assignment scheme in \texttt{Pylians3} to generate the density fields.
 We plot the results in figure \ref{fig:ps_validation}.
 The curves obtained from the simulations match the expected behavior.
 We subtracted the shot-noise contribution $P_N=V/N$ from the power spectrum measured from the simulation $\hat P$, that is, we show $ P = \hat P - V/N$.
+A derivation of this expression for Poissonian noise can be found in the references \cite{durrer_2020,Dodelson:2003ft}.

-To validate the routines used to compute the angular power spectra in equation~\eqref{eq:cl_final}, we compare the results obtained from the simulation with the \texttt{FFTlog-and-beyond} library against those from the \texttt{class} code (the \texttt{classgal} module).
+To validate the routines used to compute the angular power spectra in equation~\eqref{eq:cl_drift}, we compare the results obtained from the simulation with the \texttt{FFTlog-and-beyond} library against those from the \texttt{class} code (the \texttt{classgal} module).
 Additionally, we include the Limber approximation as a consistency check for the angular power spectra derived from the simulations.
 The results of this comparison are presented in figure \ref{fig:cl_validation}.
 The agreement is not perfect because \texttt{classgal} computes the angular power spectrum on the lightcone, while we are using the power spectrum of a given snapshot.
 We checked the importance of non-linearities by feeding the linear power spectrum from \texttt{class} to the \texttt{FFTlog-and-beyond} routine: we found the expected suppression of power at smaller scales and lower redshifts.
 We estimate the cosmic variance on the angular power spectrum via $\text{Var} \left[ C_\ell \right] = \frac{2 C^2_\ell}{2 \ell +1} $.

 To avoid effects due to finite box size and resolution, we restrict our spectra to modes $k\in[2k_\text{fund},k_\text{Nyq}/2]$ and angular correlations to modes $\ell\in\left[2 \ell_{\rm fund} =\frac{2k_\text{fund}r(z)}{(1+z)},\ell_{\rm Nyq}/2 =\frac{k_\text{Nyq}r/2}{(1+z)}\right]$, above the fundamental frequency $k_\text{fun} = 2\pi/\text{Box Size}$ and below the Nyquist frequency $k_\text{Nyq} = N_\text{grid}\times k_\text{fun}$.